Videos show detail of death of inmate at South Carolina jail

 COLUMBIA, S.C.
 (AP) — In newly released video of the January death of a South Carolina inmate with mental health issues, deputies are seen repeatedly deploying stun guns and kneeling on the man’s back before he stops moving.
 An hour later, officials said, the man was pronounced dead.

 On Thursday, Charleston County authorities released dozens of video clips related to the death of Jamal Sutherland, a 31-year-old Black man booked into the jail on Jan.
 4 on charges of third-degree assault and battery.
-Officers said they had been called to investigate a fight at Palmetto Behavioral Health, a mental health and substance abuse center, and arrested Sutherland as a result.
+Officers said they were called to investigate a fight at Palmetto Behavioral Health, a mental health and substance abuse center, and arrested Sutherland as a result.

 The next morning, deputies arrived at Sutherland’s cell to take him to a bond court appearance.
-According to surveillance, cellphone and body camera video released by the sheriff’s office, Sutherland refuses to come to the door of his cell to be handcuffed, after repeatedly asked to do so.
+According to surveillance, cellphone and body camera video, Sutherland refuses to come to the door of his cell to be handcuffed, after repeatedly asked to do so.

 “Inmate is refusing to open the door, refusing to cuff up, taken an aggressive stance,” a jail deputy says in one video, noting that medical teams are standing by.
 “He’s already said we have to use force on him.”

 The video shows Sutherland standing in his cell, ignoring repeated commands to kneel.
 Deputies open the door, use pepper spray and order Sutherland to get onto his stomach.
-Seated, he slowly begins to move toward the door, asking, “What is the meaning of this?”
+Seated, he slowly moves toward the door, asking, “What is the meaning of this?”

 A deputy enters the cell, trying to handcuff Sutherland.
 In one clip, two deputies deploy stun guns, and Sutherland cries out.
 With electrodes still on Sutherland, an officer fires a stun gun again, and forces Sutherland onto his stomach.